 Age-Based Eligibility for Medicare Part A

-People who are 65 years or older are the primary beneficiaries of Medicare Part A. Individuals who have worked and paid Medicare taxes for at least 10 years, or 40 quarters, are eligible for premium-free Medicare Part A coverage.
+People 65 years or older are the primary beneficiaries of Medicare Part A. Individuals who have worked and paid Medicare taxes for at least 10 years, or 40 quarters, are eligible for premium-free Medicare Part A coverage.
 Premium payments are necessary for those who do not meet this 10-year requirement.

 Exceptions or Special Considerations for Early Eligibility